sanchayan7432/Campus-Attendance-and-Outing-Monitor-Python-Automation-Project/README.md

-# Attendance Outing Monitor 🕒
+# 🕒 Attendance Outing Monitoring Automation 🕒

 ## 📌 Overview
 **Attendance Outing Monitor** is a Python automation project designed to simplify attendance and outing tracking.